-Not only was the team able to expose this antique aggregate pattern, but they were also able to solve the problem of the pin holes found on the floor by process of an extensive grout-coat application.
-After the grout-coat, the team applied a second layer of protection with a densifier to strengthen the surface even further.
+Not only was the Team able to expose this antique aggregate pattern, but they were also able to solve the problem of the pin holes found on the floor by process of an extensive grout coat application.
+After the grout coat, the team applied a second layer of protection to the 2,200 square-foot space with a densifier to strengthen the surface even further.

 This 122-year-old floor is now looking regal and timeless; consistent with its Romanesque architectural style, beautiful limestone exterior, grand arched entryway, and the symmetry of the cross-hall plan.
 This building can once again boast its position on the National Register of Historical Places and would be sure to make the original architects, Rush A.W. & Son and J.P.
 Gibson proud.